-Member McGehee indicated she took offense at the implication that everybody in Roseville is just a NIMBY (Not In My Back Yard) when they raise objections.
-Regarding some of these infill projects, Member McGehee said she would like to know the exact definition that the City is using for "missing middle".
-She asked what is the goal of some of the infill and what is "missing middle" housing.
+Member McGehee indicated she was going to take some offense that everybody feeling that everybody in Roseville is just the knot in her backyard.
+Some of these infill projects, what she would like to know is the exact definition that the City is using for missing middle.
+What is the goal and what is missing middle housing.

-Ms. Gundlach explained missing middle housing is housing that is between a singlefamily home and an apartment building.
+Ms. Gundlach explained missing middle housing is housing that is between a single-family home and an apartment building.
 Two, three, four-unit housing types.